aishamhn/CW2_CST1510/docs/README.md

 3. **AI Assistant:** Integrate the AI Assistant feature into its own dedicated chat page (`ai_chat.py`) to provide security advice or statistical explanations.

 **GitHub Deliverable:** A complete, fully functional Multi-Domain Intelligence Platform that meets all mandatory requirements (Authentication, DB, CRUD for all domains, All Visualizations, AI).

----

-### Week 11: Software Architecture & Polish

-**Theoretical Focus:** Software Refactoring: Benefits of OOP.
-Review of class design, constructors, methods, and attributes.
-Final project documentation and submission requirements.
-**Practical Focus:** OOP Refactoring & Final Documentation

-**Implementation Tasks:**
-1. **Refactoring:** Refactor the procedural code from Weeks 7-10 to use a clean, maintainable structure (e.g., Service and Data Access Layers).
-2. **Documentation:** Write the final `README.md` and ensure all code has clear comments and docstrings.
-3. **Report Preparation:** Finalize the required diagrams and draft the technical report.

-**GitHub Deliverable:** The final project code, fully refactored and documented, ready for submission.